mozilla/extension-workshop/src/content/documentation/manage/resources-for-publishers.md

 - Need to get in touch with the administrators of AMO?
 [Contact them by email](mailto:amo-admins@mozilla.com).

-- Discuss the development of the add-ons ecosystem, including the development of the WebExtensions API and AMO.
-[Join the dev-addons mailing list](https://mail.mozilla.org/listinfo/dev-addons/).

 - Join the conversation on the [community forum](https://discourse.mozilla.org/c/add-ons) and on [Twitter](https://twitter.com/mozamo).

 {% endcapture %}